CurlyWurly-1/Chatbot/README.md

 # Chatbot
 Speech recognition feeding GPT-3, with the response being spoken back.

- - These programs were written for python3.
+GENERAL INFO

- - To use them, you will have to install some modules.
+ - There are 2 main python programs:
- - Be aware that the speech recognition part runs on youe desktop/laptop, so the speed of speech recogntion relies on how fast your device is.
+   - The "WIN10" version called "WIN10_chatbot.py" is self contained i.e. it doesn't call "speak.py".
- - There are 2 main programs:
+   - The "Jetson Nano" version called "jetson_nano_chatbot.py" uses a separate program called "speak.py" for speech output
-   - The WIN10 version called "WIN10_chatbot.py" is self contained i.e. it doesn't call "speak.py".
-To use this in WIN10, use the latest python3 version (e.g. 3.10) and execute the following in a "CMD Prompt" window (Run as Administrator)
+ - To use theses programs, you will have to install the following modules (works on python3.10).
+In WIN10, execute the following in an elevated  "CMD Prompt" window (Run as Administrator).
+If executing in Jetson Nano, add SUDO before the commands
    - pip3 install pyttsx3
    - pip3 install openai
    - pip3 install speechRecognition
    - pip3 install PyAudio
-   - The Jetson Nano version called "jetson_nano_chatbot.py" uses "speak.py" for speech output
+ - Be aware that the speech recognition part runs on youe desktop/laptop, so the speed of speech recogntion relies on how fast your device is.

 GPT3 INFO